 Talk to your manager about requests from customers and whether it makes sense to postpone travel plans.
 Note that some travel restrictions and requirements still apply, outlined in the CBB Travel Guidance.
 Customers will likely understand if virtual meetings are held in the place of face‐to‐face meetings.
 If an in‐person meeting is deemed necessary, whether travel is required or not, please customize the CBB Meeting Confirmation Notice Template to confirm meeting details and safety requirements with your customers.

 We understand that the closing of schools and childcare facilities may impact your ability to work as normal.
 Before making any decisions, work with your local leadership to see what options are being considered for your location.
 Generally, employees have three options if unable to work:

 You are not permitted to bring your children to work.
 We are encouraging employees to exercise every precaution and follow CDC guidance which currently includes social distancing.

-If you’re unable to work, your Medical Benefit deductions will pause until you return.
+If you receive income from one of the company programs (vacation, sick, PTO or short‐term disability) your benefit deductions will apply.
+However, if you’re are placed on a non‐furlough unpaid leave, your benefit deductions will pause until you return.
 Deductions will be taken retroactively when you return to work.
 Generally, deductions will be doubled until you are caught up.